jackocnr/intl-tel-input/README.md

 **hiddenInput**
 Type: `String` Default: `""`
 Add a hidden input with the given name, and on submit, populate it with the full international number (using `getNumber`).
-This is a quick way for people using non-ajax forms to get the full international number, even when `nationalMode` is enabled. _Note: requires the main telephone input to be inside a form element, as this feature works by listening for the submit event on the closest form element_
+This is a quick way for people using non-ajax forms to get the full international number, even when `nationalMode` is enabled. _Note: requires the main telephone input to be inside a form element, as this feature works by listening for the submit event on the closest form element._

 **initialCountry**
 Type: `String` Default: `""`